braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 >
 > ⑬ generates 50 subjects.
 >
-> ⑭ creates WS graph.
+> ⑭ creates a Watts-Strogatz graph.
 >
 > ⑮ extracts the adjacency matrix.
 >